Let’s Make it Legal, Baby: From Spanish Visa to Official Residency

 When all is said and done, though, none of this is impossible.
 Let me say it again.
 None of this is impossible.
 Sure, I’ve just told you a few horror stories, but there is a learning curve with all new things in life.
 Part of the fun is taking the challenge head on, figuring it out, celebrating the fact that you are clearly both a champion and a genius when you do, and getting a few great anecdotes to regale friends and family (or the entire Internet) with one day.
 This also applies to teaching—especially, as I mentioned, for a complete noob.
 The only other time I had been in front of a classroom was when being forced to shakily recite an excessively formal speech about one useless topic or another in front of my peers during my own schooling, so… this was going to be interesting.

-From Wisconsin to southern Spain, Jackie Dreyer is a bilingual writer, editor, and translator.
-Never not looking for a great cup of coffee and that friend who stops to pet every dog.
+AUTHOR BIO: From Wisconsin to southern Spain.
+Bilingual writer, editor, and translator.
+Never not looking for a great cup of coffee.
+That friend who stops to pet every dog.